Catania

 Small + Michelin listing = Book ahead

 Boutique wise, there’s also Asmundo Gisira Art of Living Boutique Hotel.
-You can stay in to a work of art.
+You can check in to a work of art.
 At twice the price though, I can’t see it outdoing Ha-bi-tat (but I can’t say).

 www.asmundodigisira.com/?lang=en